Skip to main content

 Top-up eligibility excludes University of Toronto Fellowship (e.g, UTF Open), Doctoral Completion Awards, and bursaries.

-Payment of top-ups will occur annually for the duration of the award.
-Thereafter, you will revert back to the appropriate base graduate student funding package amount.
+Payment of top-ups will occur annually for the duration of the award and the student will revert back to the appropriate base graduate student funding package amount thereafter.

 Duration of stipend and satisfactory performance